-Shannon Biello is the Vice President of Treatment Quality & Strategy for Shatterproof’s ATLAS team.
+Shannon Biello is the Vice President of Treatment Quality and Strategy for Shatterproof’s ATLAS team.
 She coordinates the development of the quality measurement website, data collection and management, evaluation of this quality measurement system, and development of a plan for continued implementation and expansion.

 Shannon is committed to implementing systems-level changes in behavioral health to drive sustainable and responsive improvements to existing programs and policies, particularly those related to addiction treatment.
 Before joining Shatterproof, Shannon worked as a public health professional for various research and practice projects, including telehealth programs for Veterans and their caregivers at the Atlanta VA and Project Healthy Moms, a maternal mental health program at Mental Health America of Georgia.